 Most leases will contain one or more of three provisions:

-- An absolute covenant prohibits the alteration absolutely.
+- An absolute covenant prohibits the alteration absolutely,

-- A qualified covenant prohibits alterations without the landlord’s consent;
+- A qualified covenant prohibits alterations without the landlord’s consent,

-- A fully qualified covenant provides that the alteration may only take place with the landlord’s consent, which must not be unreasonably withheld.
+- A fully qualified covenant provides that the alteration may only take place with the landlord’s consent which, must not be unreasonably withheld.

 If the lease says nothing about alterations then leaseholders should therefore be free to carry out the alterations as they choose, but common sense should prevail when structural work is involved.
-Do consult a surveyor.
+Do consult a surveyor3.

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Deacon accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.